Structured Binary Neural Networks for Image Recognition: Proposed Method

 \subsection{Extension to object detection}

 We further generalize GroupNet to the object detection task.
 We work on the one-stage detector, which consists of backbone, feature pyramid and heads.
 We directly use the backbone network pretrained on the ImageNet classification task to initialize the detection backbone.
-For feature pyramid structure, it attaches a $1\times1$ and $3\times3$ convolutional layer at each resolution to adapt the feature maps.
+For the feature pyramid, it attaches a $1\times1$ and $3\times3$ convolutional layer at each resolution to adapt the feature maps.
 Since it lacks of structural information like the backbone network, we therefore apply the layer-wise binary decomposition in Section~\ref{sec:layerwise}.
-Furthermore, the FPN heads occupy a large portion of complexity in the whole detection framework.
+Furthermore, the detection heads occupy a large portion of complexity in the whole detection framework.
 And each head is comprised of several consequent layers which is similar to a basic residual block.
 To preserve the structural information, following the spirit of group-wise binary decomposition strategy in Section~\ref{sec:groupwise}, we propose to approximate each head as a whole.
 The structure is illustrated in Figure~\ref{fig:detection}.

 We note that except the last layers for classification, center-ness and regression, other parameters of the heads are not shared across all feature pyramid levels which is the opposite of the full-precision counterpart.
-The reason can be attributed to the fact that the multi-level semantic information is represented by activation magnitude at different pyramid levels.
-In the full-precision setting, the shared heads are enough to adapt the different magnitude for classification and regression.
-However, in the binary setting, the feature magnitude is at the same scale across the pyramid levels since the activations are constrained to $\{-1, 1\}$.
-With the same input magnitude, the heads should learn independent parameters to capture multi-level information.
+Such a design is motivated by the observation in \cite{chen2021aqd} that there is a large divergence of activation distributions across different feature pyramid levels.
+To capture accurate batch statistics, we privatize BN layers for each pyramid level.
+Moreover, as a single binary convolutional layer has worse representational capability than the fixed-point one, we also use separate convolutional weights to ensure the model capacity.
 More optimization details are explained in Section~\ref{exp:coco}.